PDHdata/SmallFormats/backups/README.md

 To take a backup:
-1. Open a Fly proxy to the db server: `fly proxy 5434:5432 -a pdhdatapg`
+1. Open a Fly proxy to the db server: `fly proxy 5434:5432 -a pdhdatapg15`
-2. Dump: `pg_dump -h localhost -p 5434 -U postgres pdhdata > backup_file`
+2. Dump: `pg_dump -h localhost -p 5434 -U postgres pdhdata > backup_file` (you'll need the database password)

 To restore a backup:
 1. Open a Fly proxy to the db server: `fly proxy 5434:5432 -a pdhdatapg`